iennae/iennae.github.io/source/_posts/2015-10-05-devopsdays-silicon-valley-2015-speaker-selection-process.markdown

 A week after the CFP proposal closing, we met to plan the program.
 We did a scan for any anonymized proposals that hadn't received as many reviews based on the convenient mode sorting in Judy, and verified whether any of them should be included.
 This was an important step as we did find a few proposals were higher ranked once we came together as a group.
 We took the top 30 talks based on ranking and unanonymized them.

 Overall the general anonymized ranking process worked to generate a diverse set of speakers.
 In the next few days we'll be announcing the program.
 I'm pretty excited to share and get your feedback!
+I'd love to hear some ideas on measuring "viability", metrics to collect during and after the conference to help provide improve the selection process.

 There are definitely some problems around how we selected proposals.
 For now, I'll share 3 of the problems uncovered.

 One problem is that it biases us towards well written proposals.
 One mechanism that helps with this problem, is the Agile Conf's process of opening up CFPs and providing coaching as part of the process.
 Speakers can choose whether they want to have feedback for their proposal before submitting it.
 A direct submission portal for speakers into Judy that allowed staging proposals before commiting to the proposal would help with this.

 A second problem is that we didn't allocate enough time to review proposals allowing for additional input on our individual rankings.
 Even with adjusting the CFP (separate issues with this to come in a later blog post), we didn't have enough time to meet as a group multiple times.
 I saw how throughout the meeting, we discussed proposals and this changed how we perceived some of the proposals.
 One method of solving this problem is to pair over proposal review.
-Different perspectives help us recognize value.
+Different perspectives helped us recognize value.

 A third problem was managing multiple systems of entry.
 [Peter](https://twitter.com/pmoosh) and I coordinated to make sure we included all proposals, even so a proposal ended up being missed.
 We caught it before the selection period, but this took time and added stress.
 It wasn't easy to "un-anonymize" submissions, notify speakers of acceptance, receive acceptances from speakers, notify individuals who had not been accepted, coordinate to the website for program listing, or provide a way for speakers to easily update information if needed.
 This is a problem that definitely could use some improved automation.